 If you’ve been to other similar churches, you’ll recognize songs from artists like Hillsong, Jesus Culture, Matt Redman, Passion, etc. (You can YouTube them if you’d like samples.)
 There’s also lots of songs we’ve written, as well as some traditional hymns.

 Regardless of the song, it’s always about taking our focus off all the distractions of life and putting it on God.

 KIDS (AGES 0-12)

 Our number one priority with kids is to keep them all safe.
-With that in mind, children who will be attending Kids Church (church term: Sunday School) need to be signed in when you arrive at the church.
-The sign-in kiosk is found in the North Foyer, right by the Connect Center.
+With that in mind, children who will be attending Kids Church (church term: Sunday School) need to be checked in when you arrive at the church.
+The check-in kiosk is found in the Church Foyer, just across from the main, north entrance.
 You’ll need to let us know about allergies, medical conditions, and other important information.
-(If you want a head start on sign-in, just click the “Kids Form” button below.)
+Assisted check-in is available from 15 minutes prior to the service start time through to the start of the service.
+Self check-in is also available using our mobile app.
+(If you want a head start on first-time check-in, just click the “Kids Form” button below.)

 GREETINGS, ANNOUNCEMENTS AND GIVING

 There’s usually a couple minutes after the music ends for people to say hi to each other, followed by a few minutes of announcements to let everyone know what’s going on in the Harvest City community.
 During the announcements, we give people opportunity to give to the church and its outreach programs, but there’s absolutely, positively no obligation for you to do so.